-The values reflected in the "Present Value of Accumulated Benefit" column of the Pension Benefits Table are equal to the actuarial present value of each officer's accrued benefit under the applicable plan as of December 31, 2014, using the same actuarial factors and assumptions used for financial statement reporting purposes, except that retirement age is assumed to be normal retirement age as defined in the applicable plan.
-These assumptions are described under Note 12 to our Financial Statements for the year ended December 31, 2014, which is located on pages 54 through 60 of our Annual Report on Form 10-K. In accordance with Item 402(h) of Regulation S-K, the present value amounts are calculated using a 4.18% discount rate for Retirement Plan C and 4.01% discount rate for the Non-Qualified Retirement Plan.
-The lump-sum payment amounts for the Non-Qualified Pension Plan are calculated in accordance with the relevant provisions of the Non-Qualified Pension Plan using the Pension Benefit Guaranty Corporation discount rate of 1.00% as in effect on December 31, 2014, rather than the 4.01% discount rate used for financial statement reporting purposes.
+The values reflected in the "Present Value of Accumulated Benefit" column of the Pension Benefits Table are equal to the actuarial present value of each officer's accrued benefit under the applicable plan as of December 31, 2018, using the same actuarial factors and assumptions used for financial statement reporting purposes, except that retirement age is assumed to be normal retirement age as defined in the applicable plan.
+These assumptions are described under Note 13 to our Financial Statements for the year ended December 31, 2018, which is located on pages 72 through 81 of our Annual Report on Form 10-K. In accordance with Item 402(h) of Regulation S-K, the present value amounts are calculated using a 4.42% discount rate for Retirement Plan C and 4.33% discount rate for the Non-Qualified Retirement Plan.
+The lump-sum payment amounts for the Non-Qualified Pension Plan are calculated in accordance with the relevant provisions of the Non-Qualified Pension Plan using the Pension Benefit Guaranty Corporation discount rate of 1.50% as in effect on December 31, 2018, rather than the 4.33% discount rate used for financial statement reporting purposes.
+In connection with his transition to Senior Vice President, Law, Compliance and Special Projects, Mr. Bost's benefit under the Non-Qualified Pension Plan was frozen effective August 1, 2018.
+Subsequent to August 1, 2018, Mr. Bost will no longer accrue any benefits under the Non-Qualified Pension Plan due to service or pay.
+From August 1, 2018 through Mr. Bost's retirement, his frozen benefit will earn interest at 120% of the August 2018 long-term Applicable Federal Rate, as determined by the Internal Revenue Service.

 The benefit payable under Retirement Plan C is a function of the participant's five-year average annual covered base compensation for the highest five consecutive years out of the final ten years immediately prior to retirement and credited years of service.
 In January 2011, Retirement Plan C was amended such that eligible employees with combined age and service points fewer than 60 and actively employed by the Company as of December 31, 2011 ceased to accrue benefits under Retirement Plan C as of December 31, 2011.
 Eligible employees with combined age and service points of 60 or more and actively employed by the Company at December 31, 2011 will continue to accrue benefits under Retirement Plan C until the earlier of their retirement date or December 31, 2020.
-When benefits cease to accrue under Retirement Plan C, eligible employees will earn future retirement benefits through the Defined Contribution Retirement Plan.
+When benefits cease to accrue under Retirement Plan C, eligible employees will earn future retirement benefits through the PPG Industries Employee Savings Plan.
 The Non-Qualified Retirement Plan's benefit is supplemental to the qualified plan's benefit in that the Non-Qualified Retirement Plan provides a benefit that is substantially equal to the difference between the amount that would have been payable under the qualified Retirement Plan C, in the absence of legislation limiting the compensation covered by the plan, and the amount actually payable under Retirement Plan C. The Non-Qualified Retirement Plan also includes a benefit based on bonus awards for certain U.S. management bonus program participants.
 The benefit payable under the Non-Qualified Plan is determined in the same manner as for Retirement Plan C with regard to credited service and base salary above legislative limits; incentive payments are factored in by using the average of the highest five payments during the last ten years prior to retirement.
-Historically, a short service provision was granted to selected experienced executives as part of their hiring arrangements.
-This provision enabled us to accelerate the executive's Company service (1.5 years credited for each actual year of service, up to a maximum of 30 years) in the Non-Qualified Retirement Plan in order to facilitate late-career employment changes.
-This short service provision currently is in effect for Mr. Navikas.
-Executives hired on or after January 1, 2006 are not eligible for this benefit as a result of an amendment to the Non-Qualified Retirement Plan.